• Heuristic Evaluation: Your Complete Guide To Heuristic Evaluation for Conversion Optimization

 Image source: webdesign

 In this example, without the description “reply,” the user would spend a lot of time trying to decipher what the icon arrow means, especially because an arrow typically means “go back” or “previous.”
-The designer understood this issue, so to make it easier and recognizable for the user, and avoid any sort of confusion, they added a description next to the arrow.
+The designer understood this issue, so to make it easier and recognizable for the user and avoid any sort of confusion, they added a description next to the arrow.

-Most of the heuristics fall under FUDs, which is why we spend quite a bit of time on just this element.
-Although other elements are not to be ignored, when it comes to heuristics, you are evaluating the general flow throughout the site to ensure nothing is breaking or causing major obstruction.
-This recognition heuristic, as I mentioned, falls under FUDs and in particular under “instructional guidance.”
-Visitors don’t always know what certain symbols mean, so you can mitigate this problem by providing the meaning through either having the wording or a small asterisk or question mark they can click on for more information.
+Most of the heuristics fall under FUDs, so we spend a lot of time on just this element.
+Although other elements are not to be ignored, when it comes to heuristics, you evaluate the general flow throughout the site to ensure nothing is breaking or causing major obstruction.

-5. Aesthetics and minimalist design: this principle states that the website should not contain extra or irrelevant information, because it diminishes the relative visibility of the relevant units.
+5. Aesthetics and minimalist design: this principle states that the website should not contain extra or irrelevant information because it diminishes the relative visibility of the relevant units.

 In the above example, the design looks cluttered and boring, coupled with large irrelevant information that distracts the users’ intention and makes them miss why they are on this website in the first place.